jonahlipsky/dhamma-dhara-app/mvp.md

 - Messages sent to other users
 - Other types of objects other than maintenance ie housekeeping, etc
 - Maintenance log - a place to log a maintenance operation i.e. if you serviced the water boiler, log that that happened.
+- Native application so that people can download